The University of Law ranks 10th in the UK for quality of teaching in National Student Survey 2024. Find out more

 These are the best places to grow your business in the UK

 The UK is filled with bustling microeconomies, creating exciting business hubs for enterprises to thrive in.
-The latest research from The University of Law Business School reveals which UK cities could set your business up for success.
+The latest research from our Business School reveals which UK cities could set your business up for success.

 If you’re looking to start or expand your business in the UK, you would be forgiven for thinking that London is the place to be.
 However, before heading to the Capital it’s worth considering your options that are a little further afield – and according to our research, much more fruitful.